 We must also consider a trans-Atlantic dialogue that the same European Union has opened with the United States and other countries.
 Therefore facing this situation, it is clear that we are now in a new interesting way, facing a new reality, a new way of behaving, and I believe, that the glue and the common denominator is, without doubt, the exchange of information - an essential prerequisite.

-The national legislator foresaw in the 1991 law this particular aspect to be fulfilled by the Intelligence Services.
+1991 law this particular aspect to be fulfilled by the Intelligence Services.
 In the text, it is stated that for the domestic and external domains, it is responsibility of said Services to perform intelligence and security activities against any danger or form of subversion by organised criminal groups threatening the institutions and the development of society.
 Said legal provsion represents a signficant step as far as the strengthening of the available intelligence resources in the sector of the fight against crime is concerned, so as to favour investigations carried out by the judicial authorities.

 I would like to state in advance that the understanding of criminal phenomena and the availability of adequate legislative instruments are the prerequisites for an effective contrasting action against organised crime.
 I feel it is useful, in this second part to examine some aspects of the complex subject from my present observation post which is that of Director of the International Relations Service of the Department of State Police.